 Sneaking into money-making territory over this timeframe is Citywire AA-rated Thomas Hugger, who is founder and CEO of Hong Kong-based investment boutique Asia Frontier Capital.
 Hugger is recognised for his performance across two funds in the dedicated sector.

-While 1.29% isn’t as formidable as the 42.5% that saw him top our analysis into three-year returns in November of last it year, it compares with a loss of 7% by his nearest competitors.
+While 1.29% isn’t as formidable as the 42.5% that saw him top our analysis into three-year returns in , it compares with a loss of 7% by his nearest competitors.
 Since that analysis took place, Hugger rose in the Citywire ratings from + rated to AA-rated for his risk-adjusted returns.

 Both funds invest across solely Asian frontier markets, which includes the likes of Bangladesh, Bhutan, Cambodia, Vietnam and a host of others.
 Hugger adopts a blended top-down and bottom-up investment style, while also staying conscious of macro trends.